kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 ## Visualise layers

-By convention, a [pipeline can be defined as having different layers](https://docs.kedro.org/en/stable/resources/glossary.html#layers-data-engineering-convention) according to how data is processed, which makes it easier to collaborate.
+By convention, a {doc}`pipeline can be defined as having different layers<kedro:resources/glossary#layers-data-engineering-convention>`.

 For example, the [data engineering convention](https://towardsdatascience.com/the-importance-of-layered-thinking-in-data-engineering-a09f685edc71) labels datasets according to the stage of the pipeline (e.g. whether the data has been cleaned).